 Overall Winner (3,000 points available)

-Point totals from each of the above sub-competitions will be added to determine an overall winner:
+Point totals from each of the above sub-competitions were added to determine an overall winner:

 |Category||Total Points Available|